menu

 University District South is a suburban neighborhood (based on population density) located in Missoula, Montana.

 University District South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the University District South neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics